apptainer/singularity-userdocs/singularity_and_docker.rst

 Best Practices
 --------------

-Singularity can make use of most Docker and OCI images without complication.
+apptainer can make use of most Docker and OCI images without complication.
 However, there exist  known cases where complications can arise.
 Thus a brief compilation of best practices follows below.

     1. Accounting for trust

     Docker containers *allow for* privilege escalation.
 In a ``Dockerfile``, for example, the ``USER`` instruction allows for user and/or group settings to be made in the Linux operating environment.
-The trust model in Singularity is completely different: Singularity allows untrusted users to run untrusted containers in a trusted way.
-Because Singularity containers embodied as SIF files execute in *user* space, there is no possibility for privilege escalation.
+The trust model in apptainer is completely different: apptainer allows untrusted users to run untrusted containers in a trusted way.
+Because apptainer containers embodied as SIF files execute in *user* space, there is no possibility for privilege escalation.
 In other words, those familiar with Docker, should *not* expect access to elevated user permissions; and as a corollary, use of the ``USER`` instruction must be *avoided*.

-    Singularity does, however, allow for fine-grained control over the permissions that containers require for execution.
-Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, Singularity allows users and/or groups to be granted/revoked authorized capabilties.
-Owing to Singularity's trust model, this fundamental best practice can be stated as follows:
+    apptainer does, however, allow for fine-grained control over the permissions that containers require for execution.
+Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, apptainer allows users and/or groups to be granted/revoked authorized capabilties.
+Owing to apptainer's trust model, this fundamental best practice can be stated as follows:

-        "Employ ``singularity capability`` to manage execution privileges for containers"
+        "Employ ``apptainer capability`` to manage execution privileges for containers"

     2. Maintaining containers built from Docker and OCI images

-    SIF files created by bootstrapping from Docker or OCI images are, of course, only as current as the most recent Singularity ``pull``.
+    SIF files created by bootstrapping from Docker or OCI images are, of course, only as current as the most recent apptainer ``pull``.
 Subsequent retrievals *may* result in containers that are built and/or behave differently, owing to changes in the corresponding ``Dockerfile``.
-A prudent practice then, for maintaining containers of value, is based upon use of Singularity definition files.
-Styled and implemented after a ``Dockerfile`` retrieved at some point in time, use of ``diff`` on subsequent versions of this same file, can be employed to inform maintenance of the corresponding Singularity definition file.
+A prudent practice then, for maintaining containers of value, is based upon use of apptainer definition files.
+Styled and implemented after a ``Dockerfile`` retrieved at some point in time, use of ``diff`` on subsequent versions of this same file, can be employed to inform maintenance of the corresponding apptainer definition file.
 Understanding build specifications at this level of detail places container creators in a much more sensible position prior to signing with an encrypted key.
 Thus the best practice is:

         "Maintain detailed build specifications for containers, rather than opaque runtimes"

     3. Working with environment variables

     In a ``Dockerfile``, `environment variables are declared <https://docs.docker.com/engine/reference/builder/#env>`_ as key-value pairs through use of the ``ENV`` instruction.
 Declaration in the build specification for a container is advised, rather than relying upon user
     (e.g., ``.bashrc``, ``.profile``) or system-wide configuration files for interactive shells.
-Should a ``Dockerfile`` be converted into a definition file for Singularity, as suggested in the container-maintenance best practice above, :ref:`environment variables can be explicitly represented <definition-files>` as ``ENV`` instructions that have been converted into entries in the ``%environment`` section, respectively.
+Should a ``Dockerfile`` be converted into a definition file for apptainer, as suggested in the container-maintenance best practice above, :ref:`environment variables can be explicitly represented <definition-files>` as ``ENV`` instructions that have been converted into entries in the ``%environment`` section, respectively.
 This best practice can be stated as follows:

     "Define environment variables in container specifications, not interactive shells"